 Peristalsis is the contraction and relaxation of muscles in the intestine that move or propel contents through the digestive system.

 Peritoneal carcinomatosis requires specialized treatment, generally including detailed CRS and HIPEC.

 The peritioneal cavity of a healthy adult includes approximately 100 ml. of pale colored, clear fluid.
 This fluid includes water, proteins, electrolytes and a variety of cell types.

 Peritoneal infusion is a method of infusing or delivering fluids, chemotherapy, or other medications into the abdominal cavity.

-Peritoneal surface malignancy describes metastasis to the peritoneal surfaces originating from the appendix, colon, ovaries, etc. spreading throughout the abdominal cavity.
+Peritoneal surface malignancy (PSMs) describes metastasis to the peritoneal surfaces originating from the appendix, colon, ovaries, etc. spreading throughout the abdominal cavity.
 Mesothelioma is also a peritoneal surface malignancy.

 The treatment of peritoneal surface malignancies generally includes cytoreductive surgery (CRS) and HIPEC, and may also include systemic chemotherapy.
 If left untreated, ascites, mucin, nodules and tumors, may increase in size and quantity, eventually causing intestinal obstruction.